aileen-byte/Team14/README.md

 ## Cache

-As a team, we successfully integrated a set-associative L1 data cache to the pipelined RISC-V processor to keep frequenctly accessed memory closer to the processor for faster access.
-The cache uses temporal and spatial locality to decide which data should remain in the cache and which data should be evicted.
+As a team, we successfully integrated a 2-way-set-associative L1 data cache to the pipelined RISC-V processor to keep frequenctly accessed memory closer to the processor for faster access.
+The cache uses temporal locality (least recently used eviction) to decide which data should remain in the cache and which data should be evicted.
+We decided to implement a write-through cache since no specific policy was specified; therefore, data is written to both the cache and main memory simultaneously.

 ### Task allocation